dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 [simulationroles.pdf](img/CS52networksimulationroles.pdf)

 ???
-* what we used to do here is actually play out a single request - through routers and dns queries and such - but online it'll be too much chaos - you can read through the play version of it here and if you want to play this with your family as a not so fun nerdy game you are welcome to!
+* what we used to do here is actually play out a single request - through routers and dns queries and such - but online it'll be too much chaos - you can read through the play version of it and if you want to play this with your family as a not so fun nerdy game you are welcome to!

 _Human:_